alexa/alexa-auto-sdk/modules/alexa/README.md

 ### Handling speech output

 The speech synthesizer is responsible for handling Alexa's speech.
 The `SpeechSynthesizer` class extends the abstract `aace::alexa::AudioChannel` class.
-This is to separate each audio-capable class on the platform while allowing the nEgine to control their interactive behaviors.
+This is to separate each audio-capable class on the platform while allowing the Engine to control their interactive behaviors.
 The platform implementation provides a reference to an instance of a *media player* and a *speaker*.
 (The term "speaker" is used here in the sense of an "output device") [**Read more about handling media and volume here**](#handling-media-and-volume).

  To implement a custom handler for speech output the `aace::alexa::SpeechSynthesizer` class should be extended: